pishmish/laback/CONTRIBUTING.md

 4. Install the dependencies by running `npm install`

-5. To start the server, run `npm run dev`
+5. To start the server, run `npm run dev`, CTRL + C to stop the server.

 ## Setting up the database on MySQL: